 Students learn basic skills in a variety of hands-on activities.
 In fact, 75 percent of the coursework involves hands-on assignments that compliment the textbook applications.
 Students may also participate in a post-secondary partnership with Clark State Community College.
 This agreement helps students earn college credits that also apply toward graduation from high school.
 There are early placement options with a placement rate of 75 percent.

 Opportunities after Graduation

-Engineering lets you keep the door wide open for your future.
+Engineering & CNC lets you keep the door wide open for your future.
 You have several options after graduating and receiving a Career Passport such as: